inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 ![Different Number of Frames](../img/different_num_frames.png?raw=true "Different Number of Frames")

 We compared the processing time of Inscopix CNMF-E and CaImAn CNMF-E as a function of the number of frames in the input movie.
-We use a field of view of size 128 x 128 pixels and varied the number of frames from 1000 to 50000.
+We used a field of view of size 128 x 128 pixels and varied the number of frames from 1000 to 50000.
 While both implementations identified roughly the same components, as indicated by the high AUC values, Inscopix CNMF-E was faster to complete across all datasets as shown below.